 Could a rotor system be adopted for the orbiter too?
 Possibly, but there are some difficult problems to overcome.
 A rotor orbiter would look much the same as a rotor second stage and for re-entry would also fall tail-down until it met the atmosphere.
 But it would differ significantly.
 Physically it would need a broad heat shield to swing closed across the engine nozzle during descent.
 Such a shield presents a real design challenge because it must be large enough to provide sufficient deceleration while also being strong enough to support the magnified weight of the rocket under that deceleration, all without weighing much itself or obstructing the landing feet.
 Assuming that to be possible, it could perhaps be a clamshell split down the middle or a multi-petaled flower.
 "Ouch!"
 You might think, "Won't the hypersoinc plasma of re-entry eat through the gap?"
 Well, remember that the Space Shuttle had heat shielding tiles across its underside.
 On its landing approach, doors opened in the shielding to reveal undercarriage fitted with ... rubber tyres!
 That's right, if rubber tyres can be protected by opening panels, I don't see why a rocket engine can't be.

-Heat-shielding a set of spinning rotors would be a lot more difficult, probably impossible.
+Heat-shielding a set of spinning rotors would be a lot more difficult.
 Exposed to the hypersonic plasma stream, spinning would only increase their local speed through the air and make things worse.
-It would most likely be necessary to keep them folded away, tucked behind the main heat shield, until the worst of the speed had been dissipated.
-The craft might at first fall very obliquely, skimming the outer atmosphere to steadily convert its orbital speed into heat and stream it away, while also being relatively gentle on the astronauts.
+It would be necessary to keep them folded away, tucked behind the main heat shield, until the worst of the speed had been dissipated; this was the approach taken by LAReCa.
+The craft might at first fall very obliquely, skimming the outer atmosphere to steadily convert its orbital speed into heat and stream it away.
+This allows it to be relatively gentle on the astronauts, as conventional vertical deceleration has to be extremely fierce.
+To achieve this flight mode safely it would need either a novel shape that is aerodynamically more stable than a conventional vertical-entry capsule, or a high-speed electronic control system.
 Only once it had slowed to speeds comparable to the sub-orbital second stage would it steepen its angle of descent and deploy the rotor.